 Educate your children about the potential hazards and risks involved.
-When they know about these dangers, they will be more conscious about their activity.
-It also teaches them a sense of responsibility about what they do or say online.
+When they know about these dangers, they will be more conscious of their activity.
+It also teaches them a sense of responsibility for what they say or do online.

 2. Set Internet Rules

 While it is completely acceptable to allow your child to use the computer, you must set the ground rules.
 Ground rules lay down expectations of your children whenever they use the computer.
 For example, be specific about what type of websites are allowed and not allowed.
 They should also be given permission to use the computer only on agreed times or a certain schedule.